SmitsB/II-Ambient-Intelligence/Source Code/Raspberry Pi 3/README.md

 8) Camera:
 Folder contains file to run to capture RPI-camera and place it in the OpenHAB folder.

-9) openHAB folder:
-contains the total openHAB folder, also the setup from habpanel

-10) Localisation:
+9) Localisation:
 Folder containing everything from localisation

-11) Scripts:
+10) Scripts:
-folder that contains certain scripts to log RFID info or change color of neoPixel when user enters the room
+folder that contains certain scripts to log RFID info or change color of neoPixel when user enters the room, also script that starts the DASH7 listener